JMPerez/jmperez.github.com/about-me/index.md

 ## More info about me?

-You can follow me on Twitter [@jmperezperez](https://twitter.com/jmperezperez), where I post about web development, or check my [LinkedIn profile](http://www.linkedin.com/in/jmperezperez).
+You can follow me on Twitter [@jmperezperez](https://twitter.com/jmperezperez), where I post about web development, or check my [GitHub](https://github.com/JMPerez/) or [LinkedIn](http://www.linkedin.com/in/jmperezperez) profiles.